iRNA-COSI/APAeval/execution_workflows/TAPAS/README.md

 Parameters used to run the TAPAS are specified in the nextflow.config file.
 Parameters relevant to the workflow itself are:
 - `input` - samplesheet.csv
-Note: TAPAS also allows users to build their own model during the TAPAS run, but this pipeline does not support building one's own model (one would have to build his/her own model by running TAPAS outside of this pipeline).
-Please refer to [TAPAS's documentation](https://github.com/luskry/TAPAS#options)

 ### Running the TAPAS execution workflow
 - Download the test data [here](to be added).
 The current dataset is in a genomic region where there are enough reads to test TAPAS's PAS quantification functionality.